-Pregnant women of ages 15-50 years attending the selected health centers from April to July 2014 participated in the study.
-The study protocol has been approved by the National Ethical Committee on human health research in Cameroon before carry out experiment.
-Informed consent was obtained from all volunteers pregnant women who fulfilled the eligibility criteria for the study.
 Each pregnant woman was interviewed using a standard questionnaire.
-The questionnaire contained socio-demographic data on age of the women, age of the pregnancy, educational level, occupation, gravidity and related risk factors including obstetrical history (total number of pregnancy and abortions), frequency of meat consumption (a few meals in a week as more frequent, a few meals in a month as frequent and seldom/never) and type of meat (beef, lamb, chicken, pork, delicatessen), vegetables and fruits (raw or not), cooking preferences (raw or undercooking-if the center is still raw or if the center is still pink, well-done-if no pink meat is seen), owning cat (outdoor or indoor), soil exposure (occupation or hobby) and knowledge on toxoplasmosis.
+The questionnaire contained socio-demographic data on age of the women, age of the pregnancy, educational level, occupation, gravidity and related risk factors including obstetrical history (total number of pregnancy and abortions), frequency of meat consumption (a few meat in a week as more frequent, a few meat in a month as frequent and seldom/never) and type of meat (beef, lamb, chicken, pork, delicatessen), vegetables and fruits (raw or not), cooking preferences (raw or undercooking-if the center is still raw or if the center is still pink, well-done-if no pink meat is seen), owning cat (outdoor or indoor), soil exposure (occupation or hobby) and knowledge on toxoplasmosis.

-2.3.
+2.4.
 Specimen collection and laboratory analysis

-Venous blood was collected by venepuncture respecting all aseptic techniques.
+Venous blood was collected by venipuncture respecting all aseptic techniques.
 A blood sample of about 3-4ml was collected and rapidly transferred into a labeled dry tube.
-The samples were transferred to the laboratory and centrifuged at 3000 rpm for 5 min and serum separated from red cells, labeled and stored between - 2 to - 8 ° C for samples that were to be processed 2-7 days from the collection date.
-Serum samples were analyzed using an indirect solid-phase enzyme immunoassay (EIA) using immunoComb® Toxo lgG set (Orgenics, France) in order to identify the presence of immunoglobulin IgG.
+The samples were transferred to the laboratory and centrifuged at 3000 rpm for 5 min and serum separated from red cells, labeled and stored between - 2 to - 8 °C for samples that were to be processed 2-7 days from the collection date.
+Serum samples were analyzed using an indirect solid-phase enzyme immunoassay (EIA) using immunoComb® Toxo IgG set (Orgenics, France) in order to identify the presence of immunoglobulin IgG.
 Antibody levels were evaluated following the instructions of the set manufacturers.
 The level of anti-Toxo IgG in each specimen was assessed by comparing the color intensity obtains, with the color scale on the CombScale provided with the kit and were expressed in titers (<10, > 10, >50 and >100 IU/L).
-A titer more than 10 IU/ml was taken as positive results in the current study as recommended by the manufacturers.
+A titer more than 10 IU/mL was taken as positive results in the current study as recommended by the manufacturers.
+The test sensitivity in term of detection limit was 0.01 IU/mL.

-2.4.
+2.5.
 Statistical assessment

-The data collection forms were first checked for completeness, obvious errors and inconsistencies which were corrected before they were entered into a computer and double checked.
-The descriptive data was given as mean $\pm$ standard deviation (SD).
+The data collection forms were first checked for completeness, obvious errors and inconsistencies were corrected before they were entered into a computer, and double checked.
+The descriptive data was given as mean ± standard deviation (SD).
 Using GraphPad prism version 5.03, the data were analyzed with chi-square and presented as appropriate.
 The differences were considered to be statistically significant when the p-value obtained was less than 0.05.
-The analysis was focused on determining the prevalence of Toxoplasma gondii lgG antibodies among pregnant women in our study population and their association with sociodemographic and predisposing risk factors for maternal infection.
+The analysis was focused on determining the prevalence of Toxoplasma gondii IgG antibodies among pregnant women in our study population and their association with socio-demographic and predisposing risk factors for maternal infection.